expenses/spirv-extra-opt-passes/readme.md

 They are designed to augment the output from [`spirv-opt`](https://github.com/KhronosGroup/SPIRV-Tools), not to replace it.

-A disclaimer: I _really_ wouldn't recommend using this yet.
-It's pretty likely that you'll end up with broken shaders.
+A disclaimer: It's quite possible that you'll end up with broken shaders using this.
+I have ran it on a large number of glsl shaders to test for valid output according to `spirv-val`, but that's not much of a guarantee.
 If you do use it and encounter an issue, I'd love if it you make a github issue and uploaded the module you ran it on.

 ```
 spirv-extra-opt 0.1.0